May the 4th Be With You: All About the Star Wars Holiday

 Gallo Images/Getty Images

 Star Wars fans don’t mess around.
-Oh, sure, there are the simple “May the Fourth be with you” wishes on social media, but then there are the Star Wars parties, the themed food, the movie marathons, the new product releases, and the charity events.
+Oh, sure, there are the simple “May the 4th be with you” wishes on social media and the shared Star Wars trivia posts, but then there are the Star Wars parties, the themed food, the movie marathons (and the heated debates over the best Star Wars movies), the new product releases, and the charity events.

 One of Madsen’s favorite May the Fourth events involves the Star Wars costume group the 501st, which makes appearances at children’s hospitals.
 (The group’s name, by the way, refers to the 501st Legion, Darth Vader’s elite group of stormtroopers.)
 “The 501st doesn’t just do this on May the Fourth.
 They make appearances all year round, but May the Fourth is special,” Madsen says.
 “You can imagine how the kids’ eyes light up when Darth Vader and his stormtroopers come walking into their room!”

-Of course, this year’s celebrations will be a little different because of the novel coronavirus.
-Still, Madsen says, fans will be celebrating online, having Zoom Star Wars parties, reading Star Wars books, and wishing other fans, “May the Fourth be with you” from a distance.
-Avila adds that the product releases and purchases will still be going strong.
-This year, two notable releases include LEGO’s new large-scale A-Wing Starfighter set and Hasbro’s retro-styled 40th Anniversary Empire Strikes Back action figures.
+Of course, this year’s celebrations will be a little different because of the pandemic.
+Still, fans will be celebrating online, having Zoom Star Wars parties, reading Star Wars books, and wishing other fans “May the 4th be with you” from a distance.
+Avila adds that the product releases and purchases will still be going strong, too.
 “The merchandise is just as important to the ongoing success of Star Wars as the movies,” he says.
 “Buying T-shirts, mugs, bedsheets, and remote control R2-D2s and BB-8s are as much a part of being part of ‘Star Wars culture’ as quoting every line of dialogue from The Empire Strikes Back.”

 What’s next for Star Wars